dararahussein/bjj-gym-finder/README.md

 - Google Places API or Yelp API for fetching gym data.

 ### Database
-- PostgreSQL or MongoDB for storing gym data and filtering preferences.
+- MongoDB for storing gym data and filtering preferences.

 ---